-Without further ado, here are 10 good reasons we think employee communication apps are the best way for you to raise your internal comms game.
+Without further ado, here are 10 good reasons why we think employee communication apps are the best way for you to raise your internal comms game.

 1. Employee Communication Apps Create a Positive Workplace Culture

 And there’s more.
-Elise Olding, research vice president at Gartner, says that many CIOs recognize that the right culture helps to accelerate digital transformation efforts.
+Elise Olding, research vice president at Gartner, says that many CIOs recognize that the right culture helps accelerate digital transformation efforts.

 A lot of CIOs have realized that culture can be an accelerator of digital transformation and that they have the means to reinforce a desired culture through their technology choices.
-A partnership with the CHRO is the perfect way to align technology selections and design processes to shape the desired work behaviors.”—Elise Olding, research vice president at Gartner
+A partnership with the CHRO is the perfect way to align technology selections and design processes to shape the desired work behaviors.”—Elise Olding, Research Vice President at Gartner